Hong-01/EE4740-Modulo-Compressed-Sensing-on-Image/README.md

             The index exceeds the number of array elements.
 The index cannot exceed 0.

-Try to increase the maximum solving time in MILP.m
+Try to run the test file again or increase the maximum solving time in MILP.m